 Can I smoke anywhere in the zoo?

-Smoking is not allowed inside the gates of Denver Zoo.
+Smoking is not allowed inside the fences of Denver Zoo.
 You can get your hand stamped and exit at the Main Entrance, smoke in the designated smoking area outside of the zoo and re-enter the zoo when you are finished.

 Can we bring our own picnic to the zoo?

 Yes, you may bring in picnics for small family gatherings.
 There are picnic areas in Giraffe Meadows, Sycamore Island near the okapi exhibit, and in the Woodland Garden by the Pioneer Train.
 We ask that you do not bring straws, alcohol or glass containers.
 Why no straws?
 For the safety of our animals we do not allow straws at Denver Zoo.

 If you have a larger group and would like to rent a venue for a private function, we ask that you contact our rental department for more information at 720-337-1473.
 In this case we do provide catering and all events must use our award-winning, in-house catering service, Taste of the Wild.
 Learn more at http://denverzoo.org/private-parties.

 Where do I park and is there a fee?